 Find out if your journey could be affected

 Train times and tickets are usually available for customers to plan and book their journeys up to 12 weeks before departure.
-However, possibly for the duration of the next timetable beginning on 20th May, some may not be available until closer to the date of departure.
+However, for the duration of the next timetable beginning on 9th December, some may not be available until closer to the date of departure.

 The majority of weekday services will be unaffected, although journeys at weekends are likely to see changes to the expected timetable.